AminHSI/Data-Structure-Final-Project/README.md

-the latency of shell sorting function was: 2345 microseconds the latency of merge sorting function was: 1234 microseconds the latency of quick sorting function was: 567 microseconds
+the latency of shell sorting function was: 2345 microseconds the latency of merge sorting function was: 1234 microseconds the latency of quick sorting function was: 567 microseconds the latency of radix sorting function was: 217 microseconds
 ```

+You will also be given the option to print both the original and sorted datasets.
+Note that printing a large dataset can be a bit messy.